cultureamp/kaizen-design-system/docs/basic-component.md

     - PancakeStack.tsx
     - PancakeStack.module.scss
     - PancakeStack.spec.tsx
+    - types.ts
 ```

+### Documentation

+The `_docs/` folder houses Storybook stories and stickersheets, and the directory is excluded from the published package.

 ### Subcomponents

-Subcomponents live in the `components/` directory and should not have subcomponents of their own.
+Subcomponents live in the `subcomponents/` directory and should not have subcomponents of their own.
 If you are finding that you want subcomponents for your subcomponents, then one (or both) should be a component instead.

 Aside from the above, subcomponents should follow the same structure as a normal component.